mathletedev/mathlete.dev/blog/ts-es_0.md

 # Installing the Dependencies

-Open up your terminal by pressing `` Ctrl + ` `` (the backtick key) or by going to `Terminal > New Terminal`.
+Start up Visual Studio code, then open the terminal by pressing `` Ctrl + ` `` (the backtick key) or by going to `Terminal > New Terminal`.
 Type

 ```bash
 npm init
 ```

 and hit Enter.
-You can just press enter through all of the questions, since the default settings are fine.
+Press enter through all of the questions, since the default settings are fine.
 This initializes your project so you can install external libraries.
 Next, type

 ```bash
 npm install eris-sharder eris dotenv-safe & npm install @types/eris-sharder @types/node